airbnb/BuckSample/Pods/PromiseKit/README.md

 end
 ```

+> The above gives an Xcode warning?
+See our [Installation Guide].

 PromiseKit 6, 5 and 4 support Xcode 8.3, 9.x and 10.0; Swift 3.1,
-3.2, 3.3, 4.0, 4.1 and 4.2; iOS, macOS, tvOS, watchOS, Linux and Android; CocoaPods,
+3.2, 3.3, 3.4, 4.0, 4.1 and 4.2; iOS, macOS, tvOS, watchOS, Linux and Android; CocoaPods,
 Carthage and SwiftPM; ([CI Matrix](https://travis-ci.org/mxcl/PromiseKit)).

 For Carthage, SwiftPM, etc., or for instructions when using older Swifts or
-Xcodes, see our [Installation Guide](Documentation/Installation.md).
+Xcodes, see our [Installation Guide].
 We
 recommend [Carthage](https://github.com/Carthage/Carthage).

 # Documentation